sobir-git/instagram-scrape/README.md

 ```
 sudo apt install chromium-chromedriver
 ```
 If other platform, check this [link](https://chromedriver.chromium.org/getting-started).
+The webdrive you download should be available in `PATH` variable.
+The easiest way is to put it in the main folder of this project alongside the python script.

 Create python virtual environment:
 ```